Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 Public items such as css, scripts, audio, images, and more, that are **not** locked behind certain roles, are located in [public](../public).

+The play page's minified game code is located in [../public/scripts/game](../public/scripts/game). [app.js](../public/scripts/game/app.js) is loaded separately, and [htmlscript.js](../public/scripts/game/htmlscript.js) is injected directly into the html before serving to the client!

 ## Protected assets ##

 Items that are private (i.e. only served to users with the `owner` role), are located in [../protected-owner](../protected-owner).

-The game's code is located within [protected-owner/scripts/game](./protected-owner/scripts/game).
+The game's unminified code is located within [protected-owner/scripts/game](./protected-owner/scripts/game).
 This contains all the javascript code for the developmental version of the game!
 To access this developmental version in your browser, go to:
 ```
 https://localhost:3443/play/devversion
 ```
 This will forward you to the login page, login with the owner account to access it.
+The password is `1`.

 Every game script includes a basic description at the top.
 [Ask for help](https://discord.com/channels/1114425729569017918/1115358966642393190) in the discord for greater understanding of how each script works!